SovereignCloudStack/rookify/README.md

 ## Usage

+**NOTE**: for testing purposes the [OSISM Testbed](https://github.com/osism/testbed) is used.
+The `Makefile` and example configuratino (`config.example.osism.yaml`) have built in helper functions and examples for this test-setup.

 ### Copy and adapt configuration files

-Choose one of the config-examples found in the root of the workingdirectory and copy it to `config.yml`:
+Choose one of the configuration-examples found in the root of the working-directory and copy it to `config.yml`:

 ```
 ls config.example.*
-# there is a specific example config for osism: config.example.yaml
+# there is a specific example config for the osism testbed: config.example.osism.yaml
 cp config.example.yml config.yaml
 ```

 _Adapt the config.yml to your need_: especially enter the correct paths for ssh-keys, kubernetes configuration and ceph configuration (all these configuration files need to be provided!).
 Note:
     - for the testbed there is a helper script to download the configs from the testbed.
-These helperscripts need correct `.ssh/config` entries to work (take a look at `scripts/get_configs_from_testbed.sh` for an example).
+These helperscripts need correct `.ssh/config` entries to work (take a look at [scripts/get_configs_from_testbed](scripts/get_configs_from_testbed.sh) for an example).
-    - the helper scripts are merely there to help for testing with the OSISM testbed and might not suit your purposes.
+    - the helper scripts are merely there to help for testing with the [OSISM testbed](https://github.com/osism/testbed) and might not suit your purposes.

 ### Provide needed configuration files from target servers